Mountain Buggy Terrain Review

 Seat

 The Terrain offers the easiest two-handed recline in the group, though one-handed versions are still easier.
 The seatback lays almost flat for cozy napping, and it has an adjustable leg rest by way of a metal bar that slides out to prop the leg rest up.
-It works well for smaller babies, but larger kids may end up bending the bar.
+It works well for smaller babies, but larger kids may bend the bar.
 The footrest is aluminum and hard plastic; it is likely cold in the winter and hot in the summer.

 Car Seat Compatibility